 ~ Carl Edward Sagan, Scientist

 I do believe there is other life and therefore some hope out there, somewhere.
-I think we have to be still and at peace long enough to get a glimpse of them.
+I think we have to be still and at peace long enough to get a glimpse of it.

 You know, a long time ago I read somewhere (or maybe I imagined it) that the minute everyone has seen a picture of our planet from space, there will be peace on Earth.